QA: What Is SLANG? Is It OK To Use It?

 It depends on the context and the purpose of the speech or writing.
 For professional and formal letters, it has no place.
 However, for informal letters or emails, it is often used without any negative connotation.

 The short answer is: Just consider your audience before using it.
-Only use slang if it is not likely to cause offence and your audience will understand it.
+Only use it if it is not likely to cause offence and your audience will understand it.

 Internet slang: Since the 2000s social network sites have become popular and a specific kind of slang has evolved.
 The generation that grew up with the internet are generally very familiar with this kind of slang very often to he exclusion of the older generation.
 The use of text messages has also contributed to the dramatic rise in abbreviations and slang terms unique to this social phenomenon.